HaitaiNg/Education/Books/the_managers_path_quotes.md

-Notes From: The Manager's Path A Guide For Tech Leaders Navigating Growth & Change
+# Quotes from: The Manager's Path
-Refresh Date: 02.06.2021

-If you are interested in proving on purely the people management side of leadership, books like First, Break All The Rules are excellent references (xii)

-** REFERENCE:
-**Page 40 - 44 :
-**Life of an individual contributor
-**Life of a manager (43)
-**What's A CTO : (166)
-**What's A VP : (164)

-Another reference: Programming Pearl

-What to expect from a manager?
-Some like the begin neglect.
-"Benign neglect isn’t so bad when you consider some of the alternatives.
+Benign neglect isn’t so bad when you consider some of the alternatives.
 There are the neglectful managers who ignore you when you need help and brush your concerns aside, who avoid meeting with you and who never give